TheAnonymous/TheAnonymous.github.io/learn_programming.md

 #### Linux
 Linux is for beginners the most difficult Operating System possible but its also the most programming focused OS.
 Also it will help to know Linux when you administrate a server.
 IMHO the best distributions are [Fedora](https://getfedora.org/) and [Antergos](http://antergos.com/) Fedora is easyer at the start but Antegros/Arch is easyer if you want to dig deeper as it provides much software via AURs.
-So if you want to develope C++, C, Ruby, Python go with Fedora, but if you want to some more like Nim, Rust go with Antegros as its just a AUR away.
+So if you want to develope C++, C, Ruby, Python go with Fedora, but if you want to some more unusual like Nim, Elixir, Rust, Go, go with Antegros as its just a AUR away.
 But be warned don't use to much time to learn Linux it can be a time consuming hobby to learn more and more stuff like set up a Proxy server, Mail server, backup solution and so forth.
-Do such stuff when you need it but first of all focus on your goal - "learn to code"
+Do such stuff when you need it but first of all focus on your goal - "learn to code".

 #### Editors
 * Atom.io is one of the best starter editors with build in repository.
 If you want to code for example ruby go to the package management and search for ruby and see if there is a usefull package for you.
 Same goes for Sublime.